nj1a/behavioural-cloning/README.md

 dropout_3 (Dropout)             | (None, 512)        |   0        |   dense_1[0][0]
 dense_2 (Dense)                 | (None, 1)          |   513      |   dropout_3[0][0]

-Total params: 1,246,241
+Total params: 1,246,253

-Trainable params: 1,246,241
+Trainable params: 1,246,247

-Non-trainable params: 0
+Non-trainable params: 6

 ## Process

 I ended up using the image data set provided by Udacity.
 With additionally generated images, there are around 25k images for each epoch.
 The dataset was split into training and validation sets with a ratio of 8:2.
 I used Adam as my optimizer with learning rate = 1e-4 rather than the default 1e-3 to prevent overfitting.
-I compensated the rather small learning rate with 13 epochs of training.
+I also used two callback functions `EarlyStopping` and `ModelCheckpoint` for the `fit-generator`. `EarlyStopping` allows the training to stop early once a condition is met.
+I set the condition as the loss not improving for over three epochs. `ModelCheckpoint` allows that only the best model (with the least loss) be saved.
+I set the epoch number to 18 so the model can be trained to its full potential with the two callbacks.
 I used MSE over cross entropy as the loss function since this is a regression problem rater than a classification one.
 I applied the generator as suggested, where the width of images were randomly shifted.

 Here are three images from the centre, left, and right cameras, respectively.
 Note that the sttering angles had to be adjusted when training over images from the left and right cameras.